On Atmospheric Retrievals of Exoplanets with Inhomogeneous Terminators: Introduction

 The last decade has witnessed an upsurge in transmission spectra of transiting exoplanets.
 Atmospheres of several dozens of exoplanets have been observed using transmission spectroscopy, i.e., observations of the wavelength dependent change in transit depth \citep[e.g.,][]{Seager2000}.
 Transmission spectra provide important constraints on the chemical compositions \citep[e.g.,][]{Charbonneau2002,Deming2013, Sing2016}, presence of clouds and hazes \citep[e.g.,][]{Pont2008, Lecavelier2008a, Lecavelier2008b, Kreidberg2014a, Benneke2019a}, and other atmospheric properties at the day-night terminator regions of exoplanets \citep[see e.g.,][for a review]{Madhusudhan2019}.

 Concurrent to this data flood, atmospheric models of varying degrees of complexity have been developed to provide theoretical expectations for the observations and aid in their interpretation.
-These models range from relatively simple one-dimensional (1D) atmospheres \citep[e.g.,][]{Seager1998, Brown2001b, Fortney2003, DeWit2013, Goyal2018} to more complex three-dimensional (3D) general circulation models \citep[GCM, e.g.,][]{Showman2009,Parmentier2016}.
+These models range from relatively simple one-dimensional (1D) atmospheres \citep[e.g.,][]{Seager1998, Brown2001b, DeWit2013, Goyal2018} to more complex three-dimensional (3D) general circulation models \citep[GCM, e.g.,][]{Showman2009,Parmentier2016}.
 Independent of their dimensionality, atmospheric models have a series of physical processes and assumptions built into them to make their computation achievable and apt for their intended purpose.
 Such assumptions can range from considering isothermal and isobaric atmospheres \citep[e.g.,][]{Heng2017}, and determining chemical abundances following chemical equilibrium expectations \citep[e.g.,][]{Goyal2018}, to considering clouds, dynamics, and disequilibrium chemistry \citep[e.g.,][]{Moses2011, Venot2012, Moses2013, Parmentier2016, Venot2020, Steinrueck2021}.

+The investigation of multidimensional effects in transmission spectra dates back to first detection of an atmosphere around a transiting exoplanet \citep[][]{Brown2001a, Charbonneau2002}.
+In order to investigate the apparent disparity between the predicted and observed strength of the Na absorption feature in the hot Jupiter HD~209458b, \citet{Fortney2003} modeled the transmission spectrum for a two-dimensional (2D) atmosphere, considering the angular dependence of Na ionization across the day and night sides of the planet.
+Several subsequent studies have considered multi-dimensional (2D/3D) models of transmission spectra with varying degrees of sophistication and functionality \citep[e.g.,][]{Iro2005,Burrows2010,Fortney2010}.

-However, when interpreting observations, the complexity of the models employed is largely driven by the quality of the data.
+When interpreting observations, the complexity of the models employed is largely driven by the quality of the data.
 If the precision and/or resolution of the data are not sufficient to distinguish the impact of a computationally expensive consideration, this overly complex calculation may not be warranted for the purposes of inferring atmospheric properties from spectra.
-This is particularly the case for inference tools known as retrievals, which compute $10^5$--$10^6$ atmospheric models spanning a wide range of physical conditions and parameter space to obtain statistical constraints on the atmospheric properties of an exoplanet from an observed spectrum \citep[see e.g.,][for a recent review]{Madhusudhan2018}.
+This is particularly the case for atmospheric retrievals of exoplanets, which compute $10^5$--$10^6$ atmospheric models spanning a wide range of physical conditions and parameter space to obtain statistical constraints on the atmospheric properties of an exoplanet from an observed spectrum \citep[see e.g.,][for a recent review]{Madhusudhan2018}.
 Therefore, retrieval frameworks have generally been limited to 1D parametric models with certain assumptions aimed to ease their computational efficiency.